popphp/pop-http/README.md

   - Manage authorization
   - Manage and parse different request & response data types
   - Automatic content negotiation of response data, where possible
-  - Use the request handler of your choice: curl, stream or curl-multi (defaults to curl)
+  - Use the request handler of your choice: curl, stream, curl-multi or a mock handler for testing (defaults to curl)
   - Send sync or async requests
   - Support for promises
   - Render client requests out to a raw string
   - 2-way client to curl CLI command conversions
+  - Full PSR-7, PSR-17 and PSR-18 conformance, for interoperability with other PSR-compatible libraries
+  - A composable middleware pipeline for intercepting, retrying or logging outbound requests
 - **HTTP Server Transactions**
   - Manage inbound HTTP server requests, headers and data
   - Create and manage outbound HTTP server responses, headers and data